symmetric monoidal (∞,1)-category of spectra

 In fact, as this example already shows, modules faithfully subsume vector bundles, but are in fact more general.
 In many contexts one regard modules as the canonical generalization of the notion of vector bundles, with better formal properties.

-This duality between geometry and algebra allows to re-interpret many statement about modules in terms of vector bundles.
+This duality between geometry and algebra allows us to re-interpret many statement about modules in terms of vector bundles.
 For instance

 the direct sum of modules corresponds to fiberwise direct sum of vector bundles;